 Graham has been with the Awards since it’s inaugural year in 2016.
-He is arguably the most well known cycling photographer and his iconic images captured many of cycling’s most moments over his 44 years of photography.
+He is one of the original and most well known cycling photographers, and his iconic images captured many of cycling’s most moments over his 44 years of photography.

 As one of the pioneers of the cycling media, Graham brings an immense volume of knowledge and expertise in cycling photography.
 He and Mark knew each other well and we are thrilled that Graham is yet again part of the Awards.

 “During the summer, there are regular amateur races at the Colorado State Patrol test track in Golden, Colorado.
 The races start in the evening (around 5:00 pm) leading to some wonderful images as the sun sets through the clouds and over the mountains to the west.
 This was mid race, when the pack had come together.
 June 2021.”
 Reid Neureiter @reidnewphoto